 Leveraging technology to optimize service delivery

-We also invest in healthcare technology such as a picture archiving and communication systems (PACS), which allows Treat & Train hospitals to capture, store, view, and share medical images.
+We invest in healthcare technology such as ultrasound equipment so that patients, such as pregnant women or individuals with suspected cardiovascular issues, can receive screening and diagnostic imaging closer to home.
+Patients that need further testing and treatment may be referred to another Treat & Train facility.
+We also installed a picture archiving and communication systems (PACS), which allows Treat & Train hospitals to capture, store, view, and share medical images.
 This is especially important for rural patients who would otherwise travel long distances to see radiologists at referral hospitals.

 Securing essential medical supplies